Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 Practical Application

-Use both metrics together for a complete picture.
-High Sharpe with low Calmar signals a volatile path to returns.
-Severe drawdowns occurred despite a positive overall volatility profile.
+Calmar works better for drawdown-sensitive contexts like prop trading, where maximum loss limits exist in funded accounts and MDD is measured directly against these limits.
+Using both metrics together provides a complete picture: high Sharpe with low Calmar signals a volatile path to returns, with severe drawdowns occurring despite a positive overall volatility profile.

-3 Strategies to Minimize Maximum Drawdown
+Three Strategies to Minimize Maximum Drawdown

 Practical risk management techniques reduce MDD effectively.
-Implementation requires discipline but results prove worthwhile.
+Implementation requires discipline, but results prove worthwhile.

 Strategy 1: Position Sizing

-Calculation example: $100,000 account with 1.5% risk per trade.
-Single trade risks $1,500 maximum. $50 stock with $2 stop distance allows 750 shares ($1,500 / $2).
+Calculation example: a $100,000 account with 1.5% risk per trade.
+A single trade risks $1,500 maximum.
+A $50 stock with a $2 stop distance allows 750 shares ($1,500 ÷ $2).

 Strategy 2: Trailing Stop Losses